ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 4. The Oblivious Relay Resource forwards this request to the Oblivious Gateway resource.

-5. The Oblivious Gateway Resource receives this request and removes the HPKE protection to obtain an HTTP request.
+5. The oblivious gateway resource receives this request and removes the HPKE protection to obtain an HTTP request.

-6. The Oblivious Gateway Resource makes an HTTP request that includes the target URI, method, fields, and content of the request it acquires.
+6. The oblivious gateway resource makes an HTTP request that includes the target URI, method, fields, and content of the request it acquires.

 7. The target resource answers this HTTP request with an HTTP response.

-8. The Oblivious Gateway Resource encapsulates the HTTP response following the process in {{response}} and sends this in response to the request from the Oblivious Relay Resource.
+8. The oblivious gateway resource encapsulates the HTTP response following the process in {{response}} and sends this in response to the request from the Oblivious Relay Resource.